-Who doesn’t want a deodorant that actually works, yet deodorant pH is important too.
-In this post, learn why deodorant pH matters to keep skin healthy AND odor free.
+Who doesn’t want a deodorant that actually works—that’s why your deodorant pH is so important.
+However, not all deodorants are created equal.
+In this post, learn what pH is, why it matters in deodorant and how to choose a deodorant that keeps skin healthy AND odor free.

 Why pH Matters to Your Skin

 You’ve probably heard of pH before, but why is it significant when it comes to your skin?
 To get a bit sciency, pH stands for ‘potential to free hydrogen ions’ and measures how acidic or alkaline a solution is.
 The pH scale goes from 0 to 14, with a pH of 7 considered neutral.
 High pH (above 7) is alkaline and low pH (below 7) is acidic.

 pH is relevant to skin because the skin’s surface is covered by a thin, protective layer called the acid mantle.
 The acid mantle is made up of fatty acids combined with lactic acid and amino acids and sits at a pH around 4.5 – 5.5.
 A healthy acid mantle helps to keep potentially dangerous irritants out (like bacteria) and moisture in.
 It also activates certain enzymes that are necessary for skin health.
 A damaged acid mantle leaves the skin susceptible to injury.